Following Donald Trump’s presidential victory last week, European defence stocks have been among the top gainers.

 According to a recent report by the International Institute for Strategic Studies, European countries have boosted their defence budgets, especially following events like Russia’s invasion of Ukraine.
 In fact, 23 of the 32 NATO members are expected to meet or exceed the 2 per cent target in 2024, compared to just three in 2014.

-Speaking to InvestorDaily, Gleeson noted that, during his election campaign, the President-elect acknowledged that the US would help European nations against a future attack by Russia if they meet this spending guideline.
+Speaking to InvestorDaily, Gleeson noted that during his election campaign, the President-elect acknowledged that the US will help European nations against a future attack by Russia if they meet this spending guideline.

 “Companies within the European defence sector reacted positively following Trump’s election victory,” Gleeson said.